FramePunk: A new way of seeing things

 FramePunk has strongly positioned itself as a shop of the future, that always has the interest of those who shop there at heart.

 The customer journey doesn’t end with picking out a product, it ends with a payment.
-And the personalised, individual experience he offers everyone who walks in his store should trickle down to how his customers decide to pay.
+And the personalized, individual experience he offers everyone who walks in his store should trickle down to how his customers decide to pay.
 Everything on their terms.